Aaronmiro/The-Vehicle/README.md

 A backend system to maintain vehicle data and to provide a complete view of vehicle details including price and address.

 ## Vehicles API
-A REST-based Vehicles API that communicates with a location and pricing service using Java and Spring Boot Used Swagger to implement API documentation
+A REST-based Vehicles API that communicates with a location and pricing service using Java and Spring Boot.
+Used Swagger to implement API documentation.
-Tests for the controller classes
+Tests for the controller classes.

 ### Functions
-Create/Retrive/Update/Delete a Vehicle
+Create/Retrive/Update/Delete a Vehicle.

 ### Features
 REST API exploring the main HTTP verbs and features